The Magnificent Eleven: Missing pictures

 According to Capa, he took 106 pictures in the first two hours of the invasion.
 Capa returned with the unprocessed films to London, where a staff member at Life made a mistake in the darkroom; he set the dryer too high and melted the emulsion in the negatives in three complete rolls and over half of a fourth roll.
 Only eleven frames in total were recovered.
 Accounts differed in blaming a fifteen-year-old lab assistant named Dennis Banks, or Larry Burrows, who would later be known for his photography but worked in the lab at this time.

 Historian and critic A. D. Coleman has suggested that this famous and widely disseminated story is implausible, because (among other things) the temperatures used by such driers would not have been hot enough to melt or set fire to film.
 He claims instead that Capa might have only stayed on the beach long enough to make the ten surviving exposures and then left.

 Towards the end of his life, Capa's former editor, John Morris, conceded that the story may be false, saying: "It's quite possible that Bob just bundled all his 35 [mm film rolls] together and just shipped it off back to London, knowing that on one of those rolls there would be the pictures he actually shot that morning."

 Identifying the subjects

 For many years the soldier in the most well-known of the photographs was identified as Edward Regan.
 Another soldier, Huston Riley, has also been put forward.
-Riley himself remembers meeting a photographer who helped him out of the water: "I was surprised to see him there.
+Riley himself remembered meeting a photographer who helped him out of the water: "I was surprised to see him there.
 I saw the press badge and I thought, 'What the hell is he doing here?'
 He helped me out of the water and then he took off down the beach for some more photos."
 The combat engineer behind the hedgehog is believed to be James E. Terrell, who remembered Capa pointing a camera at him, as the man next to Terrell was alive in the first photo and was killed by the second photo.
 More recent identification of the specific section of beach where the pictures were taken suggests that Regan and Riley were on different beach sections.